-The PRA requires Pillar 2A to be 9.24%.
-But as a prudential measure we have calculated it to be 13.90% after factoring Sanctions Risk, Payment Risk and Brexit risk at various levels.
+The PRA requires Pillar 2A to be 9.17%, after making adjustments to Credit Concentration risk.
+But as a prudential measure the Bank has calculated Pillar 2A to be 13.90% after factoring Sanctions Risk, Payment Risk and Financial risk due to climate change at various levels.